What is the Board of Trustees?

 The Head of School, rather than the Board, is primarily responsible for the operational aspects of the School such as selecting and evaluating the faculty, managing the day-to-day operation of the School, leading in the development of the School’s curriculum, acting as the School’s key liaison with parents, grandparents, alumni, Board members, and community leaders, and preparing the school’s annual budget including staffing needs and instructional resources and presenting it to the Board for its approval.

-The Board has five standing committees: Finance, Trusteeship, Development, Facilities, and Executive.
+The Board has six standing committees: Finance, Trusteeship, Development, Facilities, Executive, and Diversity, Equity & Inclusion.

-The Finance Committee is comprised of Trustees and non-trustees.
-It meets regularly with the Head of School and the Business Officer and is responsible for overseeing the annual budget and financial affairs of the School.
-Members of the Finance Committee for 2017-18 are Ryan McDevitt (chair), Tammy Fox, and Tasha Seyler.
+The Finance Committee is comprised of trustees and non-trustees.
+It meets regularly with the Head of School and the Business Officer and is responsible for overseeing the annual budget and financial affairs of the school.

-The Trusteeship Committee is responsible for identifying, cultivating, and recommending individuals for future Trustee nominations.
-New Board members are selected based upon their positive commitment to the School along with the immediate and long term needs of the School.
-Members of the Trusteeship Committee for 2017-18 are Purnima Valdez (chair), Kelley Keats, and Vaishali Mankad.
+The Trusteeship Committee is responsible for identifying, cultivating, and recommending individuals for future trustee nominations.
+New board members are selected based upon their positive commitment to the school along with the immediate and long term needs of the school.

-Comprised of Trustees and non-trustees, the Development Committee is responsible for Board-initiated institutional advancement and fundraising, including the annual fund, capital campaign, auction, endowment funds, and gifts.
-Members of the Development Committee for 2017-18 are Sabrina Schneider (chair), Gabriel Kussin, and Jan Riggsbee.
+Comprised of trustees and non-trustees, the Development Committee is responsible for Board-initiated institutional advancement and fundraising, including the annual fund, capital campaign, auction, endowment funds, and gifts.

-The Facilities Committee is comprised of Trustees and non-trustees.
-This Committee along with the Head of School is responsible for reporting to the Board on the overall condition, adequacy, and management of the facilities.
-Members of the Facilities Committee for 2017-18 are co-chairs Tom Farin and Carroll Stone, Sharon Myers, Al Myers, and Sid Stone.
+The Facilities Committee is comprised of trustees and non-trustees.
+This committee along with the Head of School is responsible for reporting to the board on the overall condition, adequacy, and management of the facilities.

 The Executive Committee is made up of the Chair, Vice-Chair, Treasurer, and Secretary.
 Its primary role is to evaluate the Head of School on an annual basis.
-Members of the Executive Committee for 2017-18 are Kelley Keats, Purnima Valdez, Ryan McDevitt, and Sabrina Schneider.
+Members of the Executive Committee for 2022-2023 are Tasha Seyler, Shayla Higginbotham, Patrick Scheper, and Kim Sue-Ling.

-When the need arises the Board may create special committees such as the Strategic Planning Committee and the Diversity Committee.
+When the need arises the Board may create special committees such as the Strategic Planning Committee.

 From time to time, the Board creates a Strategic Planning Committee in order to review its previous Strategic Plans and Mission Statement and update them to reflect a variety of factors such as changes in enrollment, the parent body, the financial health of the school, technological advances, the community, and the local economy.
 The current Strategic Plan was approved by the full Board in April, 2015.

-To learn more about this process, or to recommend someone for the Board of Trustees, please contact a member of the Board’s Trusteeship Committee.
+To learn more about this process, or to recommend someone for the Board of Trustees, please contact a member of the Board’s Trusteeship Committee, or Tasha Seyler, Board Chair.
 Board members are nominated by the Trusteeship Committee and elected by the full Board.
 New Board members are selected based upon the immediate and long term needs of the School, and for their commitment to the School.
-The full Board meets at least six times a year, on and off campus, to receive and discuss reports from the Head of School and other administrators, Board Committees, outside consultants and students, where appropriate.